DouglasKosvoski/SMTP-Client/README.md

 Application that allows to send emails (text and file) all through the Terminal

-**to use**
+**To use**

-- first you need to allow less secure apps at https://myaccount.google.com/lesssecureapps
+- First you need to allow less secure apps at https://myaccount.google.com/lesssecureapps
-- be sure to have python3 installed `sudo apt-get install python3`
+- Be sure to have python3 installed `sudo apt-get install python3`
-- then clone or download the repository: `git clone https://github.com/DouglasKosvoski/Terminal_Email.git`
+- Then clone or download the repository: `git clone https://github.com/DouglasKosvoski/Terminal_Email.git`
-- then run `python3 path/to/main.py`
+- Then run `python3 path/to/main.py`